 |Description Of Business And Liquidity [Abstract]|

 |Description of the Business and Financial Condition||

-The Company has incurred net losses since its inception, which has resulted in a cumulative deficit at June 30, 2020 of $116 million.
-In addition, the Company’s use of cash from operations amounted to $4.0 million for the six months ended June 30, 2020 and $2.8 million for the year ended December 31, 2019.
-Since its inception, the Company has financed its operations principally from the sale of equity securities, the issuance of notes payable, product and service contracts and license arrangements.
+The Company has incurred net losses since its inception, which has resulted in a cumulative deficit at March 31, 2022 of $137.9 million.
+In addition, the Company’s use of cash from operations amounted to $4.3 million for the three months ended March 31, 2022 and $12.7 million for the year ended December 31, 2021.
+Since its inception, the Company has financed its operations principally from the sale of equity securities and the issuance of notes payable.

-In addition, as discussed in Note 5, in January 2020, the Company entered into a Securities Purchase Agreement with two investors under which the Company issued to such investors an aggregate principal amount of $17.5 million of floating rate secured convertible notes (the “2020 Secured Notes”), resulting in proceeds, net of financing costs paid and payable, and a commitment fee paid to one of the investors, of approximately $16.8 million.
-From the net proceeds received from the issuance of the 2020 Secured Notes, which have a five-year term, the Company repaid and retired the 2010 Junior Secured Notes Payable (the “2010 Secured Notes”) that otherwise would have matured in October and November 2020.
+In January 2020, the Company entered into a Securities Purchase Agreement (the “SPA”) with two investors (each, a “2020 Convertible Noteholder,” and together, the “2020 Convertible Noteholders”) under which the Company issued an aggregate principal amount of $17.5 million of floating rate secured convertible notes with a five-year term (the “First Closing Notes”), resulting in proceeds, net of financing costs and a commitment fee paid to one of the 2020 Convertible Noteholders, of approximately $16.8 million.

-Based on the foregoing, in management’s opinion, cash and cash equivalent balances at June 30, 2020, when combined with the proceeds from issuance of the 2020 Secured Notes (after repayment of the 2010 Secured Notes) and receipt of the proceeds from the loan funded under the Payroll Protection Program, are sufficient to support the Company’s operations and meet its obligations for at least the next twelve months.
+Based on the foregoing, in management’s opinion, cash and cash equivalent balances at March 31, 2022 are sufficient to support the Company’s operations and meet its obligations for at least the next twelve months.

 No definition available.